ImTrase/FiveM-Antimoney/README.md

-# esx_antimoney
+# Antimoney
-A fivem script (ESX) to stop modders from having to much money.
+A fivem script (ESX/QB) to stop modders from having to much money.

 # Features
 - Fully server-sided (modders can't stop the resource)
 - Webhooks
-- Checks all ESX accounts (money, bank, and black_money)
+- Checks all ESX/QB accounts (money, bank, and black_money)
 - Easy config
 - Set the cap amount easily for each account.